 5) Pick up your trees and have fun planting

 Early ordering is recommended for best selection, as some trees will sell out toward the end of the sale.
 After March 1st please check the updated website for availability before mailing in your order.
 You need not reside or own property in south St. Louis County to purchase trees and shrubs from us.
 Tree Sale trees cannot be resold.
+We do not offer refunds or cancellations on orders.
+If you need to make a change, contact the office and we will try to accommodate.

 Frequently Asked Questions